About the tour

-For safety reasons it is possible to take a tour in the Fortress only with a tourist guide, according to the specified Rules and Opening Hours.
+For safety reasons, tours of the Fortress are only available with a guided tour, in accordance with the specified Rules and Opening Hours.

-Individual visits (without a guide) are not possible due to the unsatisfactory condition and great size of the Fortress!
+Individual visits (without a guide) are not possible due to the unsatisfactory condition and the size of the Fortress!

-The minimal number of visitors for a tour is 4.
+The minimal number of visitors required for a tour is 4.

-Visitors are advised to have comfortable hiking shoes, as the tours take place outdoors for approximately 1 – 1.5 hours.
+Visitors are advised to wear comfortable hiking shoes, as the tours take place outdoors for approximately 1 to 1.5 hours.

-We also recommend bringing flashlights, as the tour route leads through dark underground corridors.
-The length of the tour is approximately 1.5 km.
+We also recommend bringing flashlights, as the tour route passes through dark underground corridors.
+The total length of the tour is approximately 1.5 km.

 Parents or accompanying adults are responsible for the safety and behaviour of their children!